 The breakthrough represents a great example of modern science in action, incorporating vast computing power, an international team working across several different institutions, and expertise drawn from a variety of disciplines.

-At UEA, we encourage this collaborative style and lateral approach to science – bringing practical, applied mathematics into more abstract and theoretical domains, and helping our physicists to work in diverse areas across different Schools.
+We encourage this collaborative style and lateral approach to science – bringing practical, applied mathematics into more abstract and theoretical domains, and helping our physicists to work in diverse areas across different Schools.